-I. Legislation implementing the Temporary Protection Directive (TPD or the Directive) and Council Implementing Decision (EU) 2022/382
+I. Legislation implementing the Temporary Protection Directive (TPD or the Directive)1 and Council Implementing Decision (EU) 2022/3822

-The Agreement concerning Schengen concluded between the EU and Switzerland in 2004 (SR 0.362.31) does not include the Temporary Protection Directive.
+The Agreement concerning Schengen concluded between the EU and Liechtenstein in 2004 (SR 0.362.31) does not include the Temporary Protection Directive.
 Therefore, the Directive is not binding for Liechtenstein.

-Like Switzerland, Liechtenstein has adopted a solution similar to Decision (EU) 2022/382.
+Like Switzerland, Liechtenstein has adopted a solution similar to the Decision (EU) 2022/382.
 It is based on:

-- ▶ Article 43(1) Asylum Act of 14 December 2011 (Asylgesetz), in force since 1 June 2012; - ▶ Ordinance of 15 March 2022 that grants temporary protection in accordance with the situation in Ukraine ('Ukraine-SchutzV) (Verordnung über die vorübergehende Schutzgewährung für bestimmte Personengruppen aus der Ukraine), in force since 16 March 2022.
+- ► Article 43(1) of the Asylum Act of 14 December 2011 (Asylgesetz), in force since 1 June 2012; - ▶ Ordinance of 15 March 2022 that Grants Temporary Protection in Accordance with the Situation in Ukraine ('Ukraine-SchutzV') (Verordnung über die vorübergehende Schutzgewährung für bestimmte Personengruppen aus der Ukraine), in force since 16 March 2022.

-Like in Switzerland, the status given to persons displaced from Ukraine is called 'S-status' and is very similar to the protection status provided by Directive 2001/55.
-The S-status was activated by the Government of Liechtenstein on 15 March 2022 in order to receive persons displaced from Ukraine (Article 1 Ukraine-SchutzV).
+Like in Switzerland, the status given to persons displaced from Ukraine is called 'S-status' and is very similar to the protection status provided by the Directive 2001/55/EC.
+The S-status was activated by the Government of Liechtenstein on 15 March 2022 in order to receive persons displaced from Ukraine (Article 1 Ordinance of 15 March 2022).

 This is the first time that Liechtenstein has activated the S-status.
-It allows persons displaced from Ukraine to stay in Liechtenstein for the period of protection without applying for asylum; if the protection period is longer than five years they will get a residence permit (Article 49(2) Asylum Act); displaced persons from Ukraine get social aid and medical care (Article 55 AsylG); they may work in Liechtenstein (Article 50 and 23 Asylum Act), have their children go to school (also Article 50(1) Asylum Act) and they can travel to other countries (Art.
-5(2) Ukraine-SchutzV).
-The Ukraine-SchutzV of 15 March 2022 entered into force on 16 March 2022 (see Article 6 Ukraine-SchutzV).
-For information concerning Ukraine see the website of APA.
+It allows persons displaced from Ukraine to stay in Liechtenstein for the period of protection without applying for asylum; if the protection period is longer than five years they will get a residence permit (Article 49(2) Asylum Act); displaced persons from Ukraine get social aid and medical care (Article 55 Asylum Act); they may work in Liechtenstein (Article 50 and 23 Asylum Act); send their children to school (also Article 50(1) Asylum Act); and they can travel to other countries (Article 5(2) Ordinance of 15 March 2022).
+For information concerning the administrative requirements to get the S-status, see the website of the Foreigners and Passport Office (APA).